 Viticulture in this Southeast Asian country was founded during the French colonial rule.
 French settlers planted vineyards west of Ha Noi on the slopes of Ba Vi Mountain in the early 20th century.
 The climate is hot and the air humidity is extremely high.
 Under normal conditions, this leads to an almost uninterrupted growth of the vines with constantly possible harvests.
 The vines develop very quickly, within one year one becomes cuttings

 a fruit-bearing vine.
 The variety comes best with the humidity Chambourcin

 supplies.
 Traditionally, for the most part table grapes

 produced.
 By appropriate pruning

-With the support of Australian experts, international grape varieties are experimented.
-The first Vietnamese wine company was a joint venture with the giant corporation Allied Domecq
+With the support of Australian experts, experiments are being carried out on international grape varieties.
+The first Vietnamese wine company was a joint venture with the giant Allied Domecq

-, In the early 1990s, the northeast of Saigon (now Thanh Phô Hô Chi Minh) was founded in the coastal plain winery Ninh Thuan, but in 2002 was shut down again.
-In large quantities will fruit wine
+, The winery Ninh Thuan, which is located northeast of Saigon (now Thanh Phô Hô Chi Minh) in the coastal plain, was founded in the early 1990s, but was closed again in 2002.
+In large quantities fruit wine

-A major producer is the food company LADOFOODS, which also produces grape wine.
-Most of the wine consumption in Vietnam, however, is imported with mass wine
+A large producer is the food company LADOFOODS, which also produces grape wine.
+Most of the wine consumption in Vietnam is imported mass wine

 covered.
-A ban on all forms of advertising for alcoholic beverages issued in 1997 dampened the initial enthusiasm for viticulture.
+A ban on all forms of advertising for alcoholic beverages in 1997 reduced the great enthusiasm for viticulture.